vibraniumdev/vibraniumdev.github.io-old/about.md

 ---
 ## A quick bio

-Hello, my name is Guilherme Teixeira.
+Hello, my name is Guilherme.
 I'm a Computational Linguistics intern, a developer, and a linguistics undergraduate student based in São Carlos, Brazil.

 I love computers and inline-skating since the childhood; and I love to read about linguistics and science in general.
 I love to read science fiction, and fantasy literature too.
 I also enjoy watching NBA on TV in the spare time.